Duke vs Tennessee Players to Watch - Second Round

 Duke Players to Watch

-Filipowski leads the Blue Devils with 15.1 points per contest and 9 rebounds, while also averaging 1.6 assists.
+Filipowski is tops on the Blue Devils with 15.1 points per contest and 9 rebounds, while also averaging 1.6 assists.

-Roach posts 13.6 points, 2.5 rebounds and 3.1 assists per game.
-At the other end, he delivers 0.9 steals and 0 blocked shots.

-Tyrese Proctor leads his team in assists per contest (3.2), and also averages 9.2 points and 3.2 rebounds.
-Defensively, he tallies 0.6 steals and 0.1 blocked shots.
+Tyrese Proctor puts up a team-leading 3.2 assists per contest.
+He is also posting 9.2 points and 3.2 rebounds, shooting 37.7% from the field and 32.4% from downtown with 1.3 made 3-pointers per game.

-Mark Mitchell is averaging 9.1 points, 1.2 assists and 4.5 rebounds per game.
+Mark Mitchell is posting 9.1 points, 1.2 assists and 4.5 rebounds per game.

 Tennessee Players to Watch

-Vescovi is posting team highs in points (12.6 per game) and assists (3).
-And he is delivering 4.5 rebounds, making 40.2% of his shots from the floor and 36.7% from beyond the arc, with 2.7 triples per contest.

-Zakai Zeigler is putting up a team-high 5.4 assists per game.
-He's also delivering 10.7 points and 2.7 rebounds, hitting 37.5% of his shots from the field, and 31.1% from beyond the arc resulting in 1.7 treys per contest.
+Vescovi paces the Volunteers in scoring (12.6 points per game), and averages 4.5 rebounds and 3 assists.
+He also puts up 1.8 steals and 0.1 blocked shots.

+Zakai Zeigler is the Volunteers' top assist man (5.4 per game), and he produces 10.7 points and 2.7 rebounds.

-Olivier Nkamhoua is putting up a team-leading 5 rebounds per contest.
+Olivier Nkamhoua is putting up a team-leading 5 rebounds per game.
 And he is producing 10.5 points and 2 assists, making 51.1% of his shots from the floor.

-The Volunteers receive 8.7 points, 4.9 rebounds and 1.5 assists per game from Julian Phillips.
+Julian Phillips gets the Volunteers 8.7 points, 4.9 rebounds and 1.5 assists per contest.
+He also posts 0.7 steals and 0.6 blocked shots.

-The Volunteers get 4.8 points, 4.8 rebounds and 0.9 assists per game from Jonas Aidoo.
+Jonas Aidoo gets the Volunteers 4.8 points, 4.8 rebounds and 0.9 assists per contest.
+He also averages 0.5 steals and 1.2 blocked shots.

 Duke Top Performers (Last 10 Games)